A quick primer on geodesy concepts

 order is (longitude, latitude).
 That’s assuming the measurement is in decimal degrees, and not some other unit such as

 Most map projections use metres, but some use feet.
 Many use Eastings and Northings, but some are Northings and Eastings.
 Some are Southings and Westings.
 Some are just X and Y, but some use X to mean East and others use it to mean North.
 Some write the X coordinate first, some write the Y coordinate first.
 Just about every permutation of meaning and order exists.

-When taking in coordinates from an external system, always, always, always check the unit, and the order of a numbers if they are not already clearly labelled.
+When taking in coordinates from an external system, always, always, always check the unit, and the order of the numbers if they are not already clearly labelled.

 Geographic coordinates are those that use latitude/longitude (and optionally ellipsoid height).

 Longitudes are not of constant width, each degree covers a significantly wider area near the equator than near the poles.
 This means any calculations involving them involves a lot of trigonometry.
 For this reason, coordinates are sometimes expressed as 3 distances (3 axes…) from the centre of the Earth instead, with the axes angled so as to respect the datum definition (one runs through the poles, one runs through the line of prime meridian).
 GPS signals use this system, although the result is usually converted to latitude and longitude for display.

 The 3D model describing the shape of the Earth is great from a scientific point of view, but comes with severe drawbacks for everyday use.
 A pirate has not, and never will, carry around a pocket globe.
 It’s just not practicable.

 Like all humans, they prefer flat, foldable (portable!) maps.